-In the Sweden of the 1960s and 70s flag-waving and patriotic rhetoric were definitely out, at least in intellectual circles, but this was a period of national stability.
-In the political turbulence of the 1920s and 30s national rhetoric was a tool of political struggle between the left and the right.
+In the Sweden of the sixties and seventies flag-waving and patriotic rhetoric were definitely out, at least in intellectual circles, but this was a period of national stability.
+In the political turbulence of the twenties and thirties national rhetoric was a tool of political struggle between the left and the right.
 The conservatives argued that the social democrats were unpatriotic and out to destroy both traditions and the national heritage.
 Unlike their counterparts in France and Britain, the Swedish social democrats were, however, very successful in projecting an image of themselves as working "in the best interests of the whole nation".
-In a way they wrested the national argument from the hands of the conservatives and made it a part of their National Welfare programme.
-One symbolic manifestation of this change was the introduction of the national flag into the May Day demonstrations during the 1930s.
+In a way they wrested the national argument from the hands of the conservatives and made it a part of their National Welfare